mgustavocoder/lambda-sam-s3-event/README.md

-# AWS Lambda S3 Trigger with SAM
+# AWS Lambda S3 Event with SAM

 This is an example of how to trigger an AWS Lambda Function with an S3 event.